WARNING; This is a graphic story. May be sensitive to some readers.

 “We don’t need anyone, Ida.
 We have each other,” she would then look at me with a fierce pride.
 “That’s all we need.”

 But no. After a half hour, she was still crying, full steam.
 There was no sign of her stopping.
-I was starting to get kind of worried, so I walked up to her room.
-I went through the door and found Morada on the floor, still sobbing.
+I was starting to get kind of worried, so I walked up to her room, my footsteps making no sound.
+I went through the door and found Morada on the floor, still sobbing, her cries echoing in the room.
+She didn’t even glance at me.

 I dropped down beside her instantly and put my arms around her shoulders.
 They went unnoticed by her, of course.
 She was so distressed, I didn’t know what to do.
 She stopped crying suddenly and sat bolt upright.
 Her eyes were so bloodshot, her mascara running in rivers.
 Her short, black hair was stuck up all over the place, but she didn’t care.